Rene Espina

 Jesus Marino "Rene" Gandiongco Espina (December 26, 1929 – September 13, 2019) was a Filipino lawyer, legislator, and politician.
 He served as Governor of the province of Cebu, Philippines (1963–1969) and Senator (1970–1973).

 Early life

-Rene Espina was born to Rafael Espina and Tarcela Gandiongco in Cebu City, Cebu on 26 December 1929.
+Rene Espina was born to Rafael Webb Espina and Tarcela Veloso Gandiongco in Cebu City, Cebu on 26 December 1929.
 He earned his law degree from the University of Southern Philippines and was one of the top passers from the bar exams when he became lawyer on 22 January 1955.
 The family's old house was located along Gervasio Lavilles Street, Cebu City.
 His marriage to Rufinita de Leon Remollo from Negros Oriental bore three children, including Rene Mari, Jean Franco, and Cebu City councilor Erik Miguel Espina, who was appointed by Rodrigo Duterte to replace dismissed councilor James Anthony Cuenco.

 Career

 Espina was appointed Social Security System chair by then President Diosdado Macapagal from 1962 to 1963.